BROTHER PETE | home

 Here's the article after changes made such as segregating 7th century Islamic so-called "tradition" from the factual portions of the article and adding an uncensored version of scripture with the "in Zion" intact.

-It seems unimaginable that someone actually would actually believe they are serving God by censoring truth to advance what they know is a lie.
+Isn't it absolutely unimaginable, that someone actually believe they are serving God by repeatedly censoring the truth out of a Bible verse, to advance what they know is a lie.